 The SSC receives sensing data results.
 The SSC does not know or care whether these results were acquired using 3GPP or non-3GPP access.
 The MNO is able to enable 6G wireless sensing service to indoor locations that are served by WLAN.

 7.16.5 Existing features partially or fully covering the use case functionality

-Table 7.16.5-1: Performance comparison of TS 22.137 [6] and 802.11bf [201]
+Table 7.16.5-1: Feature comparison of TS 22.137 [6] and 802.11bf [201]